A Story From: Russia

 For Ages: 5 to 7yrs., 8 to 10yrs.

-The Maiden & the Boy Who Vanished ~ Fairy Tale Stories for Kids
+The Maiden and the Boy Who Vanished ~ Fairy Tale Stories for Kids

 Long, long ago there lived a very rich nobleman who had a wonderful baby boy.
 The night before his son was born, the father had a dream.
 He dreamt that the only way his son would reach adulthood would be if the child's feet never touched the earth until he was twelve years old.